singaround/songbook/songs/rolling-down-to-old-maui-rolling-down-to-old-maui.md

 chorusLine: 'Rolling down to old Maui, my boys'
 songLine: 'It''s a rough, tough, full of toil and strife'
 tuneLink: 'https://www.youtube.com/watch?v=0fu4x3DSfYs'
-description: >-
-  This is a great tune and it's well known, but there are some _rather uncomfortable _sections about "native maids" that we avoid singing.

-  Please sing the version here, which is more **comfortable as well as more poetical anyway.**

-  ****
 tags:
   - song
   - whaling
+  - arctic
 date: 2019-03-03T21:46:56.052Z
+description: >-
+  This is a great tune and it's well known, but there are some _rather uncomfortable_ sections about "native maids" that we avoid singing.

+  Please sing the version here, which is more **comfortable as well as more poetical anyway.**
 ---
 Once more we are waft by the northern gales a-bounding over the main,
 And soon the hills of the tropic isles we all shall see again.